Eleanor Jourdain

 Eleanor Frances Jourdain (16 November 1863 – 6 April 1924) was an English academic, Principal of St Hugh's College, Oxford, 1915 to 1924.
 She died of a sudden heart attack after being forced to resign her post.

 Jourdain rose to fame for claiming that she and fellow-teacher Charlotte Anne Moberly had slipped back in time to the period of the French Revolution while on a trip to Versailles, known as the Moberly–Jourdain incident.

 Family and early life

 Born in Ashbourne, Derbyshire on 16 November 1863, Jourdain's father was Francis Jourdain (1834–1898), a vicar and her mother, Emily, was the daughter of Charles Clay.
 Jourdain was the first of ten children.
 There were at least two sisters: Charlotte, who had been one of St Hugh's College's first four students, and Margaret, a writer on English furniture and decoration.
 Her brother Philip Jourdain was a prolific editor for The Monist.

 Jourdain attended a private day school in Manchester, and later, in 1883, studied at Lady Margaret Hall, Oxford.
-In 1886, she defended her thesis becoming the first women to undergo a viva in the school of modern history.
+In 1886, she defended her thesis becoming the first woman to undergo a viva in the school of modern history.